garethtalty/gcn-fe/docs/CURRENT_NAV_CRITIQUE.md

 1. Implementing Material Design Navigation Drawer
 2. Organising the information hierarchy of the menu items
 3. Using semantically correct elements
+4. Display menu bar when user intent is to scroll upwards